It is essential that you correctly mount the Iridium GO! and external antenna to ensure a strong satellite connection

 EXTERNAL ANTENNA INSTALLATION:

-The external antenna needs to be mounted where it has the best possible view of the sky with minimal obstruction to get the best possible Iridium signal level.
+The external antenna needs to be mounted where it has the best possible view of the sky and horizon with minimal obstruction to get the best possible Iridium signal level.
 If on a yacht we recommend installing the antenna near the pushpit area, above solar panels and not on the yacht mast.

 Avoid mounting the external antenna near any radar that is 4KW or higher.
 If mounting near radar please mount above the radar.

 VHF & GPS antenna will not cause signal interference, but it is important they are not obstructing the Iridium GO! antenna's view of the sky/horizon.
 If you have a GPS receiver it is important to mount the external antenna with at least 1 meter separation between the two.

 Avoid mounting the antenna within 2 meters of a wind generator which may cause electrical interference.